OpenDreamKit/OpenDreamKit.github.io/_posts/2015-05-22-developer-position-paris-sud.md

 - Speaking French is not a prerequisite.

-- Math background appreciated but not a prerequisite

 # Comments

 :warning: This is *not* a postdoc position.
-While side research will be welcome, and a few tasks may possibly lead to some research problems in computer science, the core tasks will be pure development (e.g. improvements to build, packaging, and documentation systems).
-We thus do not recommend this position to people who would like to pursue an academic research career.
+While side research will be welcome, and a few tasks may possibly lead to some research problems in computer science, the core tasks will be pure development (e.g. improvements to build, documentation, packaging, and distribution systems, design and implementation of component architecture).
+People wishing to pursue an academic research career should consider twice whether this opportunity is approriate for them.